ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 and you change to 28°C after 15 minutes then 28°C is only used for the last 5 minutes.
 With that option you restart override whenever you change override temperature.
 In example above 28°C would then be used for 20 minutes which leads to 15 minutes 25°C and 20 minutes 28°C

+## override mode
+There are two mode adjustable in admin for all rooms.
+* timer controlled
+this is the wellknown function, which uses a temperature and a duration.
+The given temperature is used for the duration and then temperature target will set back to value in auto mode
+* until next profile point
+this is a new function.
+Here we can use a temperature override until next profile point.
+The duration will be ignored but must be non-zero!

 ## Thermostat handles "window is open"
 Some thermostats can handle "window is open" by itself.
 In those cases a direct connection between window sensor and thermostat is configured and thermostat reduces